 - With a site council model, our non-profit 501c3 would continue under a new name, “Friends of Thurgood Marshall Elementary.”
 It would continue to do many of the things families have told us they value most: coordinating bulk purchase of school supplies, coordinating our after-school enrichment program and scholarships, holding community-building events, providing classroom grants for every teacher, and more.

-- We are working to draft updated bylaws and the document to formally change our 501c3 name.
+- We are working to draft updated bylaws for our 501c3 and a charter for the site council.
 If you would like to learn more or help out, please let us know!
-The proposed documents will be posted to tmlink.org by the end of May.
+This work will continue over the summer.

 - We have many different opportunities for getting involved and volunteering, many of which take less than 1 hour per week and can be done via email or phone.
 Please email email@example.com if you’d like to learn more, and please also join us for the June 9 meeting.